MrWolfZ/simplux/recipes/advanced/testing-side-effects/README.md

 # Recipe: testing side effects

-This recipe gives you some advice on how to test your side effects (like loading data from your API).
+This recipe gives you some advice on how to test your side effects.

 If you are new to **simplux** there is [a recipe](../../basics/getting-started#readme) that will help you get started before you follow this recipe.
 The recipe for [performing side effects](../performing-side-effects#readme) is also important for following this recipe.